Skip to main content

 The organization developed its neighborhood program, an effort to create community with programs for people in its own housing and independent older residents who live nearby.
 ESLC has nine programs in Monroe and Livingston counties where older adults can gather for health and wellness events, attend presentations on senior programs and services, and get peer support.

-ESLC is part of the Monroe County Aging Alliance and sees itself as a convener rather than an agency that wants do all things for all people.
+ESLC is part of the Monroe County Aging Alliance and sees itself as a convener rather than an agency that wants to do all things for all people.

 “We want to be able to help people find the services and the care that they need that might already exist that maybe they don’t know about,” said Jeff Sweeney, vice president of community services for ESLC.